yuseflo/Interactive-Lab-Hub/Final Project/README.md

 <img src="imgs/hardware_cardboard_casing.png" alt="Hardware" width=400/>

-We found out some issues with the design that were related to the number of finger joints per face, with the dimensions of the holes, and with the actual dimensions of the box to ensure minimal play.
-After adjusting the design to address those issues, we used the laser cutter of the makerlab again to cut the final acryllic case that can be seen in the image below.
+We found some issues with the design related to the number of finger joints per side, the dimensions of the holes, and the actual dimensions of the case to ensure minimal play.
+After adjusting the design to fix these issues, we again used the makerlab's laser cutter to cut the final acrylic case, which can be seen in the picture below.

 <img src="imgs/hardware_casing.png" alt="Hardware" width=400/>

 ## Software Development

-Below are some images from inital testing of the matrix panel.

 ### Gyroscope Calibration

-In the beginning of our software development phase we worked on the calibration of the gyroscope/accelerometer.
-The two important angles that are important for the usage of our matrix panel are "pitch" and "roll".
-For the calculation of those angles we used the equations that can be found below and are derived from https://ozzmaker.com/compass2/.
+At the beginning of our software development phase, we worked on the calibration of the gyroscope/accelerometer.
+The two important angles to use with our matrix panel are "pitch" and "roll".
+To calculate these angles, we used the equations found below, which are derived from https://ozzmaker.com/compass2/.

 <img width="1000" alt="Screenshot 2022-12-07 at 10 18 49 PM" src="https://user-images.githubusercontent.com/91849980/206347725-820da3c6-cc0e-41bb-83d9-54488ce084a0.png">